 To achieve Dr Catherine Hamlin’s goal of eradicating fistula forever, we need more midwives in the field to identify pregnancy complications and prevent obstetric fistula in the first place.

-Hamlin Fistula Ethiopia’s new Masters Postgraduate Degree at the Hamlin College of Midwives in Addis Ababa is ready to launch.
-The first intake of twenty midwifery students has been recruited.
+Hamlin Fistula Ethiopia’s new Masters Postgraduate Degree at the Hamlin College of Midwives in Addis Ababa will soon launch.
+The first intake will take twenty masters students.
 All students will receive a full scholarship, thanks to our generous supporters.
 Hamlin’s goal is to continue to scale up and increase future intakes to thirty students annually.
 As a postgraduate program, the Masters consists of 55 credit hours of study and 582 hours of clinical practice that will be completed over two and a half years of study.

 Cost for one Masters student scholarship at the Hamlin College of Midwives: $10,000 per year.

 Total cost for one student scholarship, for two and a half years is $25,000, which includes: accomodation, tuition fees, medical supplies, insurance, utilities, travel and medical field practice costs.

 > Reduce new incidences of obstetric fistula and maternal/neonatal deaths

 > Increase number of safe deliveries of newborn babies